 The election contest in Oyam District was turned into a competition of who had the “deepest pocket” by Queen Dorothy Amolo.
-The Queen who garnered the second biggest number of votes, competed against six other candidates who included Amongi Betty Ongom, Obong Patrick Otto, Isha Amiza, Awuko Benard, Oketch Alfred, and Odong Godfrey.
+The Queen who garnered the second biggest number of votes competed against six other candidates included Amongi Betty Ongom, Obong Patrick Otto, Isha Amiza, Awuko Benard, Oketch Alfred, and Odong Godfrey.

 During campaigns, Queen Dorothy moved with bundles of UGX 1,000 notes which she would first parade to the electorate convening on her campaign rallies before giving it out to be shared among everyone present.
 This became her signature campaign tool and an attraction to the electorate to come to her campaign rallies and meetings.

 It is reported that she would ask voters to line up in long queues and each would be given UGX 1000 as a token.
 Since she had turned herself into Oyam’s political money bag, it’s reported that people would always flood her campaigns not necessarily to listen to ideas but to receive brand new UGX 1000 banknotes.

 Politicians like Queen Dorothy Amolo have chosen to vulgarize politics by engaging in wanton bribing of the electorate.
 These should have no future in the Uganda of everyone’s dreams.
 The Queen and other politicians of like mind should be consigned to the doldrums of political history.
 Their names should be written only in the Book of Shame.

 SecretsKnown is aware that in Kamuli district, candidate Salaam Musumba was synonymous with giving out UGX 2,000 notes to the electorate under the guise of COVID-19 barring the physical distribution of soda.
 The secret known is that politicians like Queen Dorothy Amolo are always hoodwinked by campaign managers who are renowned money milking machines in most constituencies.